cloud-gov/cg-workshop/01-slides-setup.md

 <!--
 This deck is a separate file since it's mostly screenshots, and shouldn't be printed with the rest of the notes (at least, not at the same size)

-NB: These slide are inspired/influenced by https://basics-workshop.cfapps.io & https://github.com/cloudfoundry/summit-training-classes

-Notes from dry-run:

-- Everyone is focussed at the start of a lab.
-Deliver content then.
-Don't try to explain concept while students are trying to get things to work
-- Then do lab.
-Pause for each command to complete.
-Those who don't need your guidance will pull ahead.
-Those who do need your guidance will want to go at a real-time pace
-- Eliminate all editing
-- Eliminate all `cd`.
-All commands should work even if steps are done out of order
-- Be explicit about workspace setup.
-  - What directory you're using: $HOME/cg-workshop
-  - Download `cg-workshop.zip` and unpack to ~/cg-workshop
-  - Screen:
-    - One window terminal/powershell
-    - One window live presentation
-    - One window workshop.mda

-- Explain goals of workshop:
-  - Not training
-  - Enough CG that you can use your sandbox workspace effectively
-  - Enough CG that you can understand how the pieces fit together
-  - Enough CG that you have confidence in it meeting your needs

-- Add: Clean up after yourself!

-- Add Gifs of the passcode login process w/ ScreenCastr

-# Presenter:

-- Keycastr?
-- Screenflow?
-- Add break slides w/ "will be back...."
-- Add :camera: to slide that need a linger by operator

-Other notes
----

-Also: Fix linebreak before all commands, use different font color for commands

-Everyone should go to https://dashboard.fr.cloud.gov before commandline install

-Todo: Insert slides/gif showing passcode login....

-  DW copies the api url into the browser, so need to clarify there.
-Perhaps show a GIF of the process.

-After cf login, run `cf orgs`

 -->

 # Why a workshop?